Helipad: Construction

 Helipads are usually constructed out of concrete and are marked with a circle and/or a letter "H", so as to be visible from the air.
-However, they are not always constructed out of concrete; sometimes wildfire fighters will construct a temporary helipad out of timbers to receive supplies in remote areas.
+Sometimes wildfire fighters will construct a temporary one from timber to receive supplies in remote areas.
 Rig mats may be used to build helipads.
 Landing pads may also be constructed in extreme conditions such as on ice.

 The world's highest helipad, built by India, is located on the Siachen Glacier at a height of 21,000 feet (6400 m) above sea level.

-Portable helipads
+Portability

 A portable helipad is a helipad structure with a rugged frame that can be used to land helicopters in any areas with slopes of up to 30 degrees, such as hillsides, riverbeds and boggy areas.
 Portable helipads can be transported by helicopter or powered-lift to place them where a VTOL needs to land, as long as there are no insurmountable obstructions nearby.